UncertaintyInComplexSystems/bamojax/README.md

 In the future, BaMoJax will be fully pip-installable.
 For now, we recommend cloning the repository manually.

+BaMoJax has been developed with Jaxlib 0.4.34 and Jax 0.4.35.
+For installation of the correct dependencies, we recommend these steps:

+``
+conda install jaxlib=*=*cuda* jax cuda-nvcc -c conda-forge -c nvidia pip install -U "jax[cuda12]"
+``

+After that, the other dependencies can be installed straightforwardly with pip.

 ## Dependencies

 BaMoJax is being developed on the following configuration: